openforis/sepal-doc/docs/source/_templates/index.rst

 Once the desired application is found, select it to initiate the process.
 This will start the smallest instance to run the SEPAL sandbox (:code:`t1`).

-Refer to the next section to start a specific instance manually.
+Refer to the next subsection to start a specific instance manually.

 .. note::